davevanvleet/3900-Activity2/README.md

 The website also contains a hamburger icon that is present when accessed via a mobile device.
 This will allow for a greater user experience when accessing the site from other devices other than a laptop or desktop computer.

+There are multiple links that have been added into the various buttons and links that are provided throughout the site.
+There have been sites linked such as my personal Linkedin page, the github repository, and the UNO home page.